lws803/FreeRTOS_experiments/cheatsheets/VirtualMemory.md

 PPN + PPO
 ```
 Physical page number + physical page offset.
 Num offset bits is the same for virtual and physical

+##### Page table translation
+We want to convert virtual address to physical address.
+Num of offset bits stay the same for both.

+Steps:
+1. Convert the virtual address to bits
+2. Split them up into virtual page number section and offset section
+3. Look up the table to find what the virtual page number corresponds to and its corresponding physical address page number
+4. Convert physical address page number to bits
+5. Append the bits in front of the offset

 ## Page Tables
 Array of [age tables entries (PTE) that maps virtual pages to physical pages.